LCPE Ground

 Laxmibai College of Physical Education Ground is a multi purpose stadium in Gwalior, Madhya Pradesh.
-The ground is mainly used for organizing matches of football, cricket and other sports.
+The ground is mainly used for organizing matches of cricket, football and other sports.
 The stadium has facilities for various sports like cricket, football, hockey etc. There is also an astroturf field for hockey which is used for various hockey event.
 In addition to this there is a swimming pool and a Cycling Velodrome.